 - Give a handful of pumpkins to your child.

 - Ask the child to count how many pumpkins there are on the table.

 - Let the child select the number that matches the number of pumpkins on the table.
 If the child doesn't get it right, gently remind them what the correct number is.

 Repeat this activity for any numbers your child is having trouble recognizing.
 This activity makes the perfect activity for math centers and is also perfect to play at home to solidify the recognition that written numbers correspond to a number with a physical value.

 Tips for this number recognition activity

 Take these tips for number recognition and work alongside your child to help them learn easily with play.
-This kind of fun activities make learning easier to manage, while not feeling like you are pressuring your child!
+These kinds of fun kids activities make learning easier to manage, while not feeling like you are pressuring your child.